Growth & Development

 The unit will let you know about any vitamins and supplements your baby needs, make sure you have some to take home and know how to order any repeat prescriptions.

-We have a lot of information on Just One Norfolk about feeding your baby. *Click here* to look at our breast and bottle feeding section.
+We have a lot of information on Just One Norfolk about feeding your baby. *Click here* to look at our infant feeding section.

 If your baby is still having follow up visits at the hospital you can discuss weaning at your appointment.